SAP/cloud-security-services-integration-library/spring-xsuaa/README.md

 Find further information [here](/token-client) and [here](#resttemplate--restoperations).

 #### Application crashes when no XsuaaTokenFlows could be found
-If you have switched to X.509 credential type and your application crashes during start, then you may need to add a dependency to ``org.apache.httpcomponents:httpclient`` in order to auto-configure a default ``RestOperations`` bean ([XsuaaAutoConfiguration](/spring-xsuaa/src/main/java/com/sap/cloud/security/xsuaa/autoconfiguration/XsuaaAutoConfiguration.java) ).
+If you have switched to X.509 credential type and your application crashes during start, then you may need to add a dependency to ``org.apache.httpcomponents.client5:httpclient5`` in order to autoconfigure a default ``RestOperations`` bean ([XsuaaAutoConfiguration](/spring-xsuaa/src/main/java/com/sap/cloud/security/xsuaa/autoconfiguration/XsuaaAutoConfiguration.java) ).
 ```
 Field xsuaaTokenFlows in sample.spring.xsuaa.SecurityConfiguration required a bean of type 'com.sap.cloud.security.xsuaa.tokenflows.XsuaaTokenFlows' that could not be found.
 ```
 #### JWT verification failed ... no suitable HttpMessageConverter found
-In case `RestTemplate` is not configured with an appropriate `HttpMessageConverter` the Jwt signature validator can not handle the token keys (JWK set) response from xsuaa.
-Consequently the JWT signature can not be validated and it may fail with the following error:
+In case `RestTemplate` is not configured with an appropriate `HttpMessageConverter` the Jwt signature validator can not handle the token keys (JWK set) response from Xsuaa.
+Consequently, the JWT signature can not be validated and it may fail with the following error:

 ```
 JWT verification failed: An error occurred while attempting to decode the Jwt: Couldn't retrieve remote JWK set: org.springframework.web.client.RestClientException: Could not extract response: no suitable HttpMessageConverter found for response type [class java.lang.String] and content type [application/octet-stream]